datacentricdesign/id5415/collections/_drafts/3-3-labxp.md

 In this final step, you control the lightbulb based on events triggered by the data collection.

-- in SensorDataCollector, like the handler for the raw values, add a handler setEventHander() to listen to events
+- in SensorDataCollector, like the handler for the raw values, add a handler setEventHandler() to listen to events
 - call the three event methods
 - in main.py, define event_action(), the function that is triggered when there is a new event